How to Choose Gas Fireplace Logs

 • Natural gas is a clean-burning fossil fuel available in vast quantities throughout North America and delivered to homes via an extensive pipeline network.

-• Propane gas is a colorless, odorless, nontoxic LPG containing more heat value than natural gas.
+• Propane gas is a colorless, odorless, nontoxic LPG containing more heat than natural gas.

 • Wood can be used in wood-burning fireplaces or traditional masonry fireplaces.

-• Wood pellets can be used in wood pellet fireplaces.
-Pellets burn very efficiently.
+• Wood pelletsare a sustainable fuel option that can be used in wood pellet fireplaces.
+They burn efficiently and provide consistent heat.

 Realism And Aesthetic Appeal

-Bring warmth to your home with a stylish gas fireplace.
-Style should always be considered when choosing the logs for your home’s fireplace.
-Driftwood, birch, rock and shale, and many other options allow you to choose a gas log style that sticks closely to your style.
+Add coziness to your residence with an elegant gas fireplace.
+Always consider style when choosing logs for your fireplace.
+Driftwood, Birch, Splitwood, Traditional and many other options allow you to choose a gas log style that sticks closely to your style.

 Once you've decided on the log type that is best for your fireplace, choosing a liner or trim to compliment your choice can bring the whole look together.
 These decisions will help make your fireplace stand out.